 - Tomato sauce or marinara sauce: If you’re serving the meatballs with sauce

-With these ingredients on hand, you’re ready to create delicious, homemade Italian meatballs recipe that will impress any crowd.
+With these ingredients, you’re ready to create delicious, homemade Italian meatballs recipe that will impress any crowd.

 Mixing and Shaping the Meatballs